iamSShan/facemash/README.md

 ## Facemash

-Clone of facemash using Elo algorithm
+Clone of facemash in Python and Flask using Elo Algorithm

 ![Image description](screenshots/Screenshot_from_2020-02-19_22-33-50.png)